spockbots/city/docs-source/source/edu/lessons.rst

 #.
 In case we have more than one color sensor its sometimes interesting to
    see which one is which, thus this function just flashes the sensor by switching to different modes
 #.
-As we have not talked yet about files we like to take this example to
+As we have not yet talked about files, we would like to take this example to
-   teach you about how to write files in python.
+   teach you about how to write files in Python.
 This is demonstrated in the write function and it shows how to write values to a file.
 We also provide you with a read function so you know how to read a file.
 The read function also shows how easy it is to use try and except.
 In case